Complaints about health and social services

 The status and rights of patients in health care are provided for by law, in the Act on the Status and Rights of Patients (in Finnish).
 You can read a brief description of the status and rights of patients on our website.

-The duties of the social ombudsman and patient ombudsman are:
+The tasks of the social ombudsman and the patient ombudsman are to:

 If you are dissatisfied with entries made in your customer documents or patient documents, please contact the service unit where those entries were made.
 The Regional State Administrative Agency cannot change entries in health care patient records or social welfare customer records.